MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

 # How React works

-Now we have a component tree with the App beign the root (or top level component), and the message beign a child. when our Application start, Reacts take this component tree and build a JavaScript DataStructure called **'Vitual DOM'**, this one is different from the actuall DOM in the browser, it's a **light weight** in **memory representation** of our component tree, where each node represent a component and its properties.
+Now we have a component tree with the App beign the root (or top level component), and the message beign a child. when our Application start, Reacts take this component tree and build a JavaScript DataStructure called **'Virtual DOM'**, this one is different from the actuall DOM in the browser, it's a **light weight** in **memory representation** of our component tree, where each node represent a component and its properties.

 when the state or the data of a component changes, React update the coresponding Node in the virtual DOM to reflect the new state, then it compares the current version of the current DOM with the older version to identify the node that should be updated, it will then update those nodes in the actuall DOM.